bhattgauravNIT/IISC_SLAM/README.md

 $ rosbag play ~/LSD_machine.bag

-# If yu are using any .png format dataset i.e a collection of large number of images and not a (.bag ) then in sepreate terminals .................................
+# If yu are using any .png format dataset i.e a collection of large number of images and not a (.bag ) then in sepreate terminals.

 $ roscore